 - My headache frequency went from several per week down to a couple per month.

-- Overall, I have felt MUCH better both mentally and physically.
-Like I’ve actually kinda been enjoying life rather than just tolerating it. 🙂
+- Overall, I started feeling MUCH better both mentally and physically.
+Like I started to actually enjoy life rather than just tolerating it. 🙂

 1. Pay more attention to your own voice than society’s

 Slowing your life down and taking action to reduce your anxiety and stress levels requires a certain degree of self confidence and blind faith that you know what’s best for you over the messages you receive from other people.

 Our society rewards those who take on a lot of stress.
 We give bigger paychecks to those who take on jobs with more responsibility and those who work longer hours.
 We give praise and applause to those who serve others at their own expense.

 When you tell people you want to take on less stress, you’ll hear crickets at best and complaints at worst.
 Society is not going to reward you with a “good for you” medal.
 People who are used to getting something out of you – whether it’s your time or concrete acts of service – are not going to celebrate and pat you on the back when you start saying no.

 Until things settle down and you arrive at your new normal, you need to keep your blinders on and just focus on doing what’s best for you for a while.
 People will get used to the new you eventually.
 And those who don’t didn’t need to be in your life in the first place.

 Different things trigger stress and anxiety for different people.
 Different levels of stress trigger physical symptoms in different people.
 Simply put, some of us have a higher stress tolerance level than others.